EXECUTIVE TEAM

 Director of Programming

-Jenny holds a Master’s of Public Administration from the Marxe School of Public and International Affairs at Baruch College, a BA with Honors in Urban Studies from Connecticut College and a Certificate of Non-Profit Management from CUNY/Hostos.
-She is proudly following the footsteps of her grandmother, a folksinger and guitar teacher; her mother, a Kindergarten teacher of 45 years; her father, a professor of French; and her husband, a teacher of English.
+She served as Manager for Youth and Community Programs at New Perspectives Theatre Company where she designed and implemented DOE Blueprint for the Arts-aligned theatre education programs, managed a team of teaching artists, and increased partnerships by 80%.
+Jenny is also an accomplished theatre director and performer.
+She holds a MPA, Phi Alpha Alpha from Baruch College’s Marxe School of Public and International Affairs, a B.A., Phi Beta Kappa, Suma Cum Laude in Urban Studies from Connecticut College, and a Certificate in Nonprofit Management from CUNY Hostos.
+Jenny is proudly following the footsteps of her grandmother, a folksinger and guitar teacher; her mother, a Kindergarten teacher of 45 years; her father, a professor of French; and her husband, a teacher of English.

 Carl supports P2L’s full-time school-based social work team as well as the graduate MSW social work interns by providing clinical supervision, field instruction, and professional development workshops to develop best practices in school-based social work.